joeladam518/sshfs_helper/README.md

 ```

 ## How to use
-First, you need to format your ssh config file properly.
+### Format the ssh config file
-Here is an example of the formating needed for sshfs helper scripts to parse the config properly.
+Here is an example of the formating needed for sshfs helper scripts to parse the config file properly.

 [...] denotes a example config value.
 Replace it with your config value.